What is Contract Management? The Process and How to Simplify It

 Contract Lifecycle Management Process

-The Contract Lifecycle Management (CLM) process refers to the systematic approach businesses take to manage contracts from their creation through execution, compliance, and renewal or termination.
-This process ensures that all contractual obligations are met, deadlines are tracked, and businesses remain compliant.
+The Contract Lifecycle Management (CLM) process refers to a systematic approach to managing contracts from their creation through execution, compliance, and renewal or termination.
+This process ensures that all contractual obligations are met, deadlines are tracked, and the business remains compliant.

 By following the CLM process, companies can avoid common issues like missed deadlines, compliance risks, or disputes.
 Below are the eight essential steps in the CLM process, along with the problems you might face and solutions to streamline the process.

 1. Initiation